ant0ine/go-json-rest/README.md

 [![Build Status](https://travis-ci.org/ant0ine/go-json-rest.png?branch=master)](https://travis-ci.org/ant0ine/go-json-rest)

+**Warning: This is v2-alpha, a work in progress for the version 2 of Go-Json-Rest**

 **Go-Json-Rest** is a thin layer on top of `net/http` that helps building RESTful JSON APIs easily.
 It provides fast URL routing using a Trie based implementation, helpers to deal with JSON requests and responses, and middlewares for additional functionalities like CORS, Auth, Gzip ...

 Features
 --------
+- Many examples.
+- Fast URL routing.
+It implements the classic route description syntax using a fast and scalable trie data structure.
+- Use Middlewares in order to extend the functionalities.
 - Implemented as a `net/http` Handler.
 This standard interface allows combinations with other Handlers.
-- Fast URL routing.
-It implements the classic route description syntax using a fast and scalable trie data structure.
 - Test package to help writing tests for the API.
-- Monitoring statistics.
+- Monitoring statistics inspired by Memcached.
-- Many examples.

 Install